onty/blog-content/content/Server@Home/DNS-Theprasojos.md

 Title: DNS Setup for Theprasojos in Ubuntu@Pine64
 Date: 2018-03-25
-Tags: aTutor Unix Linux Bind Server Internet Named
+Tags: Unix Linux Bind Server Internet Named
 Category: Server@Home

 Long time I have not write on this blog, mostly because I can't remember how to configure the pelican in my mac (yeah, this blog uses pelican generator for html content, bye bye Wordpress, I guess you are no longer impress everyone by now).
-And luckily this blog's content is stored in github, making me easier to pull the content back.
+And luckily this blog's content is stored in a repos, making me easier to pull the content back.
 After some googling with keyword = 'pelican', I manage to get the set up back up and running.

 Now, the problem is my ego :p, with hi-speed broadband, unlimited, and IPv6 allocation, sometime I felt so ashamed if I don't have my own server kingdom.
 Paying AWS just for playing around is just too much.
 At home I have my Pine64, several Raspberry Pi, all of them lying around without any use, so that's why I decided to host my own DNS, mail server, and of course, this blog.
 Problem with the blog is that, since I put it under IPv6 range, then the web client should also have IPv6.
 Well ok, I don't have lots of requirements for the webserver since I use pure HTML.
 So I put the mirror on other place as well, no big deal, as long as they can server HTML, fine for me.
 Hence you can read this blog from http://onty.maclab.org too.
 This post will not cover the concept on how DNS works, but this is rather just me, sharing how my server is configured, that's all.